 My main purpose of this study was to understand how the IEPVC assisted Intensive English Program directors as they navigated their day-to-day responsibilities.
 As a former Intensive English Program director, I remembered my own use of the IEPVC to assist me in my day-to-day responsibilities.
 Now, from the researcher perspective, I have a greater understanding of the IEPVC, its purpose, goals, and tools.
-The findings presented in this research indicate that that members utilize and find beneficial, including the webinars, forums, industry statements, and current up-to-date information on topics of interest.
+The findings presented in this research indicate that the IEPVC is a valuable tool for Intensive English Program directors.
+There are several aspects that members utilize and find beneficial, including the webinars, forums, industry statements, and current up-to-date information on topics of interest.
 The IEPVC demonstrates the attributes of virtual communities of practice and provides support and advocacy to members.
 This study may benefit the individual members, provide pragmatic suggestions for the IEPVC, and provide information to stakeholders in the field of Intensive English Programs.